shashankmehta/slick.js/README.md

 #Slick Presentation Embedding

 Slick was developed for Study Portal, an application for IIT Roorkee intranet made by SDSLabs.
-We needed to embed presentation but could not utilize SpeakerDeck/SlideShare embedding thanks to 2AM - 5AM Mon-Fri Internet blackout in the campus.
+We needed to embed presentations but could not utilize SpeakerDeck/SlideShare embedding thanks to 2AM-5AM Mon-Fri Internet blackout in the campus.
 We were not going to show empty divs during the blackout, right?

 ##Working